Why Are Diesel Engines More Reliable Than Gasoline Engines?

 Diesel engines are also great are self-cooling, which puts them at a significantly-decreased chance of overheating.
 Multiple sensors and thermostats are used, which means when one fails, there are others to keep the engine from overheating.
 Multiple piston-cooling nozzles also ensure that a constant stream of coolant is flowing freely through the engine.

-The differences between the two engines
+The differences between the diesel and gas engines

 Diesel engines have much larger crankshafts, camshafts, and cylinders, as well as larger bearing sizes.
 This means that there is more room within the engine for more oil to move freely.
 The larger oil and coolant capacity of a diesel engine means there is better lubrication and less wear.
 In fact, the average gasoline engine will use around one gallon of oil, whereas a large diesel engine can use 15 gallons.